mrocklin/blog/_posts/work/2015-01-06-Towards-OOC-Scheduling.md

 If you weren't already aware, many NumPy operations release the GIL.
 This is possible because they aren't running Python code most of the time.
 As a result NumPy programs do not suffer the single-active-core-per-process limitations of most Python code.
-We get to use all of our hardware, and keep benefitting from Moore's law.
+We get to use all of our hardware, and keep benefiting from Moore's law.